grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 _Available in public preview in Grafana Cloud_

 We are gradually rolling out our new Browse Dashboards UI.
-Say goodbye to the general folder, and hello to easier edit functionality as well as faster search renders.
+With this new feature we removed the general folder, the dashboards now sit at the root level.
+The feature also provide easier editing functionality as well as faster search renders.

 To learn more, refer to the following video demo.